devv-leo/bms/README.md

-# Bank Management System #
+# Banking Management System #
-This is a web-based Bank Management System developed using PHP, HTML, JavaScript, Bootstrap, and CSS.
+This is a web-based Banking Management System developed using PHP, HTML, JavaScript, Bootstrap, and CSS.
 It includes features such as email notifications using PHP Mailer.

 ## 🔧 Requirements ##
 - XAMPP (or any local PHP server)